AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Final Report Draft.md

 Past researchers have studied sedimentation and floc blankets.
 Their research provides valuable information for the Spring 2018.
 Culp et al. (1968) used tubes to figure out the optimal slope of the tube settlers.
 Under laboratory conditions, a 60 degree angle with respect to the horizontal provided continuous sludge removal while showing effective sedimentation performance.
 This information was used by the Fall 2017 team when designing the tube settler currently being used by the Spring 2018 team.

 Hurst (2010) stated that the presence of the floc blanket would enhance the removal of particles.
 These experiments found that upflow velocities of 1.0 to 1.3 m/s produced the best performance.
 Past high rate teams have been successful in establishing floc blankets at higher upflow velocities than Hurst’s optimal range, but unable to create stable floc blankets.
 Swetland (2014) Found that as flocs formed, they would settle due to their higher density compared to water.
 In order for particle removal to occur flocs must settle faster than the capture velocity.
 As the flocs concentrated and fell down to the bottom of the tank, a floc blanket formed.
 These findings defined the High Rate Sedimentation teams's understanding of a floc formation, which is a critical step of the AguaClara sedimentation process.

-Balwan (2016) explored the effect of the length of tube settler on effluent turbidity.
+Balwan (2016) explored the effect of the length of the tube settler on effluent turbidity.
 As indicated in his report, increasing the length of tube settlers increased the percentage of turbidity removed (defined as percentage change between influent and effluent turbidity).
 With tube settlers in 45 degrees inclination angle and 60 cm length, turbidity removal was measured to be 80 percent.
 However, his experiments only had three length variables (40cm, 50cm, 60cm) and the effluent of longer tube settlers were unknown.

 <div class="alert alert-block alert-danger">
 change to "the effect of the length of the tube settler..."
 </div>

 The Fall 2017 High Rate Sedimentation team experimented with varied sedimentation tank geometries in an attempt to find a configuration that allowed for stable floc blankets.
 They were unsuccessful; however, they found that they could not reestablish floc blankets mid experiment, and that headloss increased as the experiment progressed.
 This led to their floc accumulation hypothesis.
 This hypothesis suggests that coagulant and flocs sticks to the inside of the flocculator tubing, reducing the effective dosage of coagulant and reducing the effective diameter of the tubing.
 The Spring 2018 team began by testing this idea.

 ## Methods
 ### Experimental Apparatus